 The purpose of TVA’s proposed action is to control the abundance and range expansion of Asian carp within the Tennessee River reservoir system and its tributaries by installing fish barriers at strategic dam locations.
 The action is needed to reduce potential future ecosystem and economic consequences associated with the establishment of Asian carp in the Tennessee River System.

 Comments were collected from the general public, local, state and federal stakeholders from July 7, 2021 through August 5, 2021.
-All comments will be considered in preparation of the final Programmatic EA expected Fall 2021.
-The final PEA will be available
+All comments were considered in the final Programmatic EA.

 Below is a replay of the virtual public information session that was held on Thursday, July 15, 2021.